 For some, FI means choosing to work at a job that doesn’t pay as much, but is more aligned with your values or has more flexible hours so you can spend more quality time with your loved ones.
 For others, it means traveling the world, or moving somewhere new.
 Or starting that business or passion project you have always wanted, without the pressure to generate massive income right away, or ever.

-Whatever your best life looks like, financial independence will help you live it.
+Whatever that genuine life looks like to you, financial independence can help you live it.

 Why Financial Independence?